 - In a large bowl, use a potato masher to mash peeled bananas into a smooth puree.
 Add beaten egg, melted and cooled butter, and vanilla.
 Stir until combined.

-- In a separate bowl, whisk together flour, brown sugar, and baking soda until combined.
+- In a separate bowl, whisk together flour, brown sugar, baking soda, and salt until combined.

 - Add dry ingredients to wet ingredients, mixing until just incorporated.
 Fold in chocolate chips and walnuts if desired.

 - Fill liners about ¾ of the way up.
 Bake for 15-21 minutes, until toothpick inserted in the center of a muffin comes out with loose crumbs.

 - Let muffins cool in the pan for 5 minutes before transferring them to a wire rack – or enjoying them warm!

 - I recommend using bananas that are at least speckled for banana bread muffins.
 You can use bananas that are overripe as well.
 Very ripe bananas are easier to mash, sweeter, and more flavorful.